JetBerri/Website-Combo/README.md

 # Site

-I've done this simple site sing emscripten
+I've done this simple site using emscripten

 The main.wasm file is a binary fail supoported by every browser.